ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/configuration.md

 ## Markdown

-You can install and provide custom **unifiedjs** [presets](https://github.com/unifiedjs/unified#preset) and [plugins](https://github.com/unifiedjs/unified#plugin) to further customize and process [your markdown](/docs/resources/markdown/) past what Greenwood does by default.
+You can install [**remark**](https://remark.js.org/) or [**rehype**](https://github.com/rehypejs/rehype) compatible plugins to extend Greenwood's markdown rendering and transformation capabilities by passing them as an array to the `markdown` setting.

-For plugins, after installing their packages, you can provide their names to Greenwood:
+After installing the package, pass the plugin name as a string:

 <!-- prettier-ignore-start -->